Full planning permission

 - for most proposals a fee

-Make a planning application via the Scottish Government ePlanning website.
-The site provides automated guidance on your application.
+The quickest, and most cost effective, way to make a planning application is via the ePlanning website.
+The site provides automated guidance.

 It is a free service.
 Once you have created an account, you will be able to:

 - create and monitor your application